‘Body of work.’ Whenever I heard that term, I wanted to hide.

 If you cast giant sculptures out of bronze, it might take quite a while before you have 12.

 It takes me a very long time to make an artist’s book.
 At the time of writing, I have made five and I’m on my sixth.
 But I have also made other small works that relate to my main body of work, such as my moveable postcard series.
 These all had the same metallic colours and contained a surprise.
 They aren’t at the centre of my body of work concept, but they aren’t unrelated either.

 So you can do ancillary works that will add to your body of work without being its mainstay.

 Instead of monumental bronze sculptures you could make small bronze sculptures with the same style and subject matter as your large scale works.

 So try not to worry about numbers.
-The crucial thing is to keep revolving your focus around a central axis representing the core components of your work.
+The crucial thing is to keep revolving your focus around a central axis.
+This axis represents the core components of your work.

-How to narrow down likely elements for your body of work
+How to figure out the elements of your body of work

 Here’s a little exercise you can do to help you narrow your focus so that you can develop a cohesive body of work.